Anthony-Nolan/Atlas/Nova.SearchAlgorithm.Test.Validation/ValidationTests/Features/ValidationREADME.md

-# New Search Algorithm Technical Validation
+# Anthony Nolan Search Algorithm Technical Validation

 This README is intended to give an overview of the technical validation framework at a non-technical level.